-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 “Defund was devastatingly bad for Democrats in 2020,” said Matt Bennett, a founder of the center-left think tank Third Way.
 “It was a very powerful argument and it is one we’re very worried about coming back in 2022.”

-Rising crime rates in New York have emerged as a key issue in the city’s mayoral race, which will be decided by Tuesday’s Democratic primary.
+Rising crime rates in New York have emerged as a key issue in the city’s mayoral race, which is expected to be decided by Tuesday’s Democratic primary.
 Law and order has become a dominant theme in the final stretch of the campaign.
-Sean Patrick Maloney (D-N.Y.), the head of the DCCC who oversaw the release of that study, on Monday endorsed New York mayoral candidate Eric Adams, a former police officer who has rebuffed calls for weakening the police department.
+Rep. Sean Maloney (D-N.Y.), the head of the DCCC who oversaw the release of that study, on Monday endorsed New York mayoral candidate Eric Adams, a former police officer who has rebuffed calls to weaken the police department.

 “I think they should be really worried,” said Sen. Rick Scott (R-Fla.), who chairs the campaign arm of the Senate GOP caucus.
 Scott said that Democrats have erred by playing down the impact of property damage at protests across the country in the aftermath of the George Floyd murder.